Citation, DOI & article data

 - calvarial and regional sinus enlargement may be evident

 - ipsilateral choroid plexus may be enlarged

-- in severe cases a Dyke-Davidoff-Masson appearence may be seen
+- in severe cases, a Dyke-Davidoff-Masson appearance may be seen

 - T1: signal of affected region largely normal, with anatomic volume loss evident at older age